 The General Manager of a Birmingham-based PVCu window and door manufacturer is delighted with new figures recently released that 973,000 more disabled people are in work since 2013.

-Shelforce have been leading the way in inclusivity in the glazing industry when it comes to training and employment opportunities, with 75% of its workforce disabled.
+Shelforce leads the way in inclusivity in the glazing industry

 The latest figures from the Office of National Statistics show more than half of disabled people are now in work, outnumbering those who are not in work.
 Official figures also show that one in five new enterprise business start-ups are run by disabled entrepreneurs.